Star Trek: The Experience: Moving and sale

-Mayor Oscar Goodman stated in a news conference on October 16, 2008 that a possible deal to move and reopen core elements of STTE was being negotiated between CBS and Rohit Joshi, developer of the Neonopolis Mall.
-The first phase of the re-opening was rumored to coincide with the theatrical release of the next Star Trek film on May 8, 2009.
+Mayor Oscar Goodman stated in a news conference on October 16, 2008, that a possible deal to move and reopen core elements of STTE was being negotiated between CBS and Rohit Joshi, developer of the Neonopolis Mall.
+The first phase of the reopening was rumored to coincide with the theatrical release of the next Star Trek film on May 8, 2009.

-Despite the announced license deal, the remnants of the attraction, including the Quark's Bar sign, wardrobe and furniture from the recreated set pieces, were either sold during a warehouse sale in April 2010 or a larger auction in August 2010.
-Anything deemed unsalable, due to size or damage, or that remained unsold at the end of the warehouse sale, was destroyed.
-Under the terms of Paramount's original license, the various items (ships, models etc.) constructed for the attraction reverted to Paramount's ownership upon the closure of the attraction.
+Despite the announced license deal, the remnants of the attraction, including the Quark's Bar sign, wardrobe, and furniture from the recreated set pieces, were sold during a warehouse sale in April 2010 and at a larger auction that August.
+Anything deemed unsellable due to size or damage, or that remained unsold at the end of the warehouse sale, was destroyed.
+Under the terms of Paramount's original license, the various items (ships, models, etc.) constructed for the attraction reverted to Paramount's ownership upon the attraction's closure.

-The plans for the moving of Star Trek: The Experience stalled when Neonopolis lost the license due to noncompliance with the terms of the contract due to loss and lack of funding.
+Plans to move Star Trek: The Experience stalled when Neonopolis lost the license due to noncompliance with the terms of the contract due to loss and lack of funding.
 Joshi's entire quick-save project was all occurring in the long shadow of the September 2008 stock market crash and resulting Great Recession, then just getting underway.

-As of 2022, no announcements regarding a new, permanent Star Trek attraction to replace Star Trek: The Experience have been made.